Jantar Mantar, New Delhi: History

 Jantar Mantar is located in New Delhi and built by Maharaja Jai Singh II of Jaipur in the year 1724.
 The maharaja built five observatories during his rule in the 18th century.
 Among these five, the one in Delhi was the first to be built.
 The other four observatories are located in Ujjain, Mathura, Varanasi, and Jaipur.

 The objective behind the construction of these observatories was to assemble astronomical data and to accurately predict the movement of the planets, Moon, Sun, etc. in the Solar System.
 It was a one of a kind in its time when it was built.
 By the year 1867, when India was under the British Raj, the observatory had undergone considerable decay.

 Purpose of individual structures

-The 4 distinct instruments within the observatory of Jantar Mantar in New Delhi: the Samrat Yantra, the Jayaprakash, Rama Yantra and the Misra Yantra.
+There are four distinct instruments within the observatory of Jantar Mantar in New Delhi: the Samrat Yantra, the Jayaprakash, Rama Yantra and the Mishra Yantra.